-This article from the Press and Journal, November 5th 1968 gives a great insight into the purpose of the computer on the FRV Explorer as well as an indication as to when it was installed.
-Aplogies for any typos.
+The following article from the Press and Journal, November 5th 1968 gives an insight into the purpose of the computer on the FRV Explorer as well as an indication as to when it was installed.
+Apologies for any typos.

-FRS Explorer soon to instal a special computer to further fish gear research.
+FRS Explorer soon to install a special computer to further fishing gear research.

 Previous articles in this annual series have touched on various aspects of Aberdeen Marine Laboratory’s programme.
 Work continues in many of these, along with new lines of development, and the staff like to think that many of them are of direct or indirect interest and value to the industry.
 But undoubtedly that which is of most immediate interest, as is shown by the the steadily increasing number of enquiries reaching the laboratory, concerns fishing gear itself-on which the laboratory’s small fisheries’ engineering unit has been concentrating during recent years.

 One of the laboratory’s pioneer efforts was to use an echometer to see something of the shape of the trawl when it is on the seabed.
 Since then underwater photography and television have also been used but, in order to understand how the conventional gear operates, with a view to improving on it, it is quite essential to have precise measurements of tensions, distances, angles and so on in the many types of trawls, seines and hybrids between them, which are now in use.